-- 1. IRQ and DMA Enable and Disable: Any time the IRQ or DMA channel for a logical block is disabled by a register bit in that logical block, the IRQ and/or DMA channel must be disabled.
-This is in addition to the IRQ and DMA channel disabled by the Configuration Registers (active bit or address not valid). - a.
-FDC: For the following cases, the IRQ and DMA channel used by the FDC are disabled.
-Will not respond to the DMA request.
+1) IRQ and DMA Enable and Disable: Any time the IRQ or DMA channel for a logical block is disabled by a register bit in that logical block, the IRQ and/or DMA channel must be disabled.
+This is in addition to the IRQ and DMA channel disabled by the Configuration Registers (active bit or address not valid).

+a) FDC: For the following cases, the IRQ and DMA channel used by the FDC are disabled.

 Digital Output Register (Base+2) bit D3 (DMAEN) set to "0".
-The FDC is in power down (disabled). - b.
-Serial Ports:
+The FDC is in power down (disabled).

+b) Serial Ports: